Last Updated on 6th December 2023 by peppe8o

 Create a redmine folder in your Raspberry PI.
 I’m going to name it “redmine”, but you can use whatever name you want.
 Then enter your folder.
 From terminal:

 docker-compose.yml Dockerfile mySqlScript.sql

 docker-compose.yml is your main docker-compose configuration file.
-It includes service configuration we’ll create.
-Dockerfile will drive mariaDB image building. mySqlScript.sql will be used to initialize MariaDB creating Redmine database, user and permission.
+It includes the service configuration we’ll create.
+Dockerfile will drive mariaDB image building. mySqlScript.sql will be used to initialize MariaDB creating the Redmine database, user and permission.

 Docker-compose yaml file